Not a country for old men: the coin scene at the gas station - Asap Land

-Capable of winning four Oscars, including Best Film and Direction, Joel and Ethan Coen's No Country for Old Men has had the great merit of redesigning the very imaginary of the metropolitan western, re-adapting stylistic features, concepts and characters belonging to a genre coded absolutely flawlessly.
+Capable of winning four Oscars, including Best Film and Direction, Joel and Ethan Coen's No Country for Old Men has had the great merit of redesigning the very imaginary of the metropolitan western, re-adapting styles, concepts and characters belonging to a genre coded absolutely flawlessly.

 The same film earned Javier Bardem the Oscar for Best Supporting Actor: an emotional performance, able to make the scenes with him protagonist among the most iconic of the entire film.

-And it is on one of the particular sequences in which the ruthless killer Anton Chigurh appears that we want to focus on this special, trying to analyze in detail the moment in which the villain talks about this and that with a salesman inside a service station.
+And it's right on one of the particular sequences in which the ruthless killer Anton Chigurh appears that we want to focus on this special, trying to analyze in detail the moment in which the villain talks about this and that with a salesman inside a service station.

 An atypical serial killer